Military Base Visitor Background Check (Don’t Step on Base Before This)

 Even if the position is entry-level and does not require a security clearance, the military will conduct a background check to ensure that the candidate is trustworthy, reliable, of good behavior and personality, and loyal to the United States.

-Components Of The Military Background Inspection
+Components of the Military Background Inspection

 Often these military background checks consist of several components.
 The extent of the background investigation may differ depending on the position, as with any employer.